insektionen/kistan-doc/src/lights/dmx/index.md

 #### Universe

 A universe is one single DMX network.
-It has a maximum of 512 channels included and that also limits how many fixtures can be used.
+It has a maximum of 512 channels and this also limits how many fixtures can be added to it.

 #### Channel